Toyota RC transmission

-Toyota Motor Corporation's RC family is a family of 6-speed RWD/4WD transmissions.
+Toyota Motor Corporation's RC family is a family of 6-speed RWD/4WD transmissions manufactured by Aisin.
 The RC transmission uses an output reduction method to achieve a compact construction.
 A double overdrive (5th and 6th gears) is used.
 A multi-cone synchromesh mechanism is used for 1st, 2nd, and 3rd gears to improve shift feel.
 Similar in some aspects to the older RA transmission, the RC features a separate clutch housing and uses a steel release bearing sleeve to improve serviceability and service life.
+This transmission is known internally to Aisin as the AC6.